mschuchard/terraform-local-ansible-inv/README.md

 }
 ```

-Note also that correspondingly named groups will automatically be created for each platform as children of the `all` group, andthe groups will also contain all of the specified instances as hosts.
+Note also that correspondingly named groups will automatically be created for each platform as children of the `all` group, and the groups will also contain all of the specified instances as hosts.
 For example, all of the AWS instances will automatically be placed in a child `aws` group within the `all` group.

 ### AWS